-There are over 100 conditions grouped under the umbrella term ‘arthritis’.
-That’s why it’s really important to get an accurate diagnosis before you start treatment.
+There are over 100 conditions grouped under the umbrella term ‘arthritis’, so it is

 Causes of Arthritis

-Scientists are continuing to learn more about the factors that increase your likelihood of developing arthritis.
-They vary depending on the particular type of arthritis.
+Scientists are continuing to learn more about the things that increase your chances of getting arthritis.
+This can vary depending on the

-These are some of the factors that increase your risk:
+These are some factors that can increase your risk:

-- Family history and genetic factors – if you have a history of arthritis in your family, you are more at risk of developing
+Family history and genetics – if you have a history of arthritis in your family, you are more at risk of developing

-But others, like remaining a healthy weight, keeping active, and taking steps to protect your joints from injury, can help to slow the progress of your arthritis, and reduce your pain.
+joints from injury, can help to slow the progress of your arthritis and reduce your pain.

 Information and Support for Arthritis